5 former officers charged with federal civil rights violations in Tyre Nichols beating death

 Tadarrius Bean, Desmond Mills, Demetrius Haley, Emmitt Martin and Justin Smith were indicted in U.S. District Court in Memphis.
 The four-count indictment charges them with deprivation of rights under the color of law through excessive force and failure to intervene, and through deliberate indifference; conspiracy to witness tampering; and obstruction of justice through witness tampering.

-The new charges come nine months after the violent beating during a Jan.
-7 traffic stop near Nichols’ Memphis home.
-Nichols died at a hospital three days later, and the five officers have pleaded not guilty to state charges of second-degree murder and other alleged offenses in the case.
-The five former officers charged are Black, like Nichols.
+The charges come nine months after the violent beating during a Jan.
+7 traffic stop near Nichols’ Memphis home, in which they punched, kicked and slugged the 29-year-old with a baton as he yelled for his mother.
+Nichols died at a hospital three days later.
+The five former officers, all Black like Nichols, have pleaded not guilty to state charges of second-degree murder and other alleged offenses in the case.

 “We all heard Mr. Nichols cry out for his mother and say ‘I’m just trying to go home,’” Attorney General Merrick Garland said in a video statement after the indictment.
 “Tyre Nichols should be alive today.”

-Kevin Ritz, the U.S. Attorney for West Tennessee, said at an afternoon news briefing that the indictments came from a thorough investigation and he “wants this city to be a place where Justice is done.”
+U.S. Attorney Kevin Ritz in West Tennessee said at an afternoon news briefing that the state and federal cases are on separate tracks.
+Ritz declined to predict how quickly they would proceed.

-Kristen Clarke, who leads the civil rights division of the DOJ, said at the appearance that the five former officers used excessive force, failed to advise medical personnel about Nichols’ injuries and conspired to cover up their misconduct.
+Kristen Clarke, who leads the U.S. Department of Justice’s civil rights division, said at the appearance that the five former officers used excessive force, failed to advise medical personnel about Nichols’ injuries and conspired to cover up their misconduct.

-“In our country, no one is above the law,” she added, noting she had met with Nichols’ mother and stepfather earlier Tuesday.
+“In our country, no one is above the law,” she said, adding she met earlier Tuesday with Nichols’ mother and stepfather.

-Caught on police video, the beating of the 29-year-old Nichols was one in a string of violent encounters between police and Black people that sparked protests and renewed debate about police brutality and police reform in the U.S.
+Caught on police video, the Nichols beating was one in a string of violent encounters between police and Black people that sparked protests and renewed debate about police brutality and police reform in the U.S.

 Ben Crump and Antonio Romanucci, attorneys for Nichols’ family, said in a statement that the federal indictment “gives his family hope as they continue to grieve his loss and inspire change in his honor.”

-Martin’s attorney, William Massey, said via text message that the federal charges were expected.
-Michael Stengel, who is representing Haley, called the charges “disappointing, but not surprising,” saying Haley will plead not guilty.

-Martin Zummach, Smith’s attorney on the state charges, declined comment.
-An attorney for Bean has not responded to requests for comment.
+Attorneys for several of the former officers said the indictment was no surprise, and some added that their clients will defend themselves against the charges.

-The indictment says the officers failed to tell dispatchers, their supervisor and emergency medical technicians they knew Nichols had been hit repeatedly, in an attempt to cover up their use of force and shield themselves from criminal liability.
+The indictment says the officers failed to tell dispatchers, their supervisor and emergency medical technicians they knew Nichols had been hit repeatedly, trying to cover up their use of force and shield themselves from criminal liability.

-Additionally, the indictment alleges instances where the officers used their body cameras to limit what evidence could be captured at the scene: Martin moved his body camera to a place where it wouldn’t show video of the beating; Haley and Smith activated theirs only after the assault; Haley and Mills took theirs off when emergency medical personnel were on the scene, before the officers gathered to talk among themselves about the force used on Nichols.
+Additionally, the indictment alleges instances where the officers used their body cameras to limit what evidence could be captured at the scene: Martin moved his body camera where it wouldn’t show video of the beating; Haley and Smith activated theirs only after the assault; and Haley and Mills took theirs off when emergency medical personnel were on the scene.

 The indictment accuses the officers of gathering after the beating and saying, among other things, that “I thought when he wasn’t going to fall, we about to kill this man.”
 The indictment does not specify which officer made that statement.

-The indictment also alleges the officers falsely stated Nichols actively resisted arrest at the scene of the beating and that he grabbed on Smith’s protective vest and pulled on the officers’ duty belts.
+The indictment also alleges the officers falsely stated Nichols actively resisted arrest at the beating scene and that he grabbed on Smith’s protective vest and pulled on the officers’ duty belts.

 A hearing was set for Friday morning in a federal lawsuit filed by Nichols’ mother against the five ex-officers, the city of Memphis and its police department.
-The former officers then are scheduled to appear in state court Friday afternoon.
+The former officers then have a scheduled appearance Friday afternoon in state court.

 The Justice Department announced an investigation in July into how Memphis Police Department officers use force and conduct arrests, one of several “patterns and practices” investigations it has undertaken in other U.S. cities.